SCHOOL OF HEALTH SCIENCES

 International Applicants

-KGI welcomes applicants from outside of the United States.
-If English is not your first language, then we ask that you take the Test of English as a Foreign Language (TOEFL) exam.
+KGI welcomes applicants from outside the United States.
+If English is not your first language, we ask that you take the Test of English as a Foreign Language (TOEFL) exam.

-Duolingo English Test: The Duolingo English Test is an online English proficiency test that can be taken online, on-demand, in under an hour for only $59.
-The test is taken via a computer with a camera and includes a proficiency score, video interview, and writing sample which are shared with Keck Graduate Institute when you send your results.
+You can also take the Duolingo English Test, a one-hour online English proficiency test that can be taken anytime for only $59.
+The test is taken via a computer with a camera and includes a proficiency score, video interview, and writing sample.
 Certified results are available within 48 hours of the test session.
+Once received, please send them to KGI.

 Immunization